defeo/class-cost/technical-annex.md

 events, thus helping maintain a sustained level of collaboration, despite continuing travel difficulties.

-Shall the global situation revert back to normal by the start of or during the Action, such recommendations shall still serve as useful guidelines to help increase participation through hybrid events which smoothly support remote participation.
+Should the global situation revert back to normal by the start of or during the Action, such recommendations shall still serve as useful guidelines to help increase participation through hybrid events which smoothly support remote participation.